MellowPlayer/MellowPlayer/docs/developers/contributing.rst

 and submit your work for evaluation or integration into the main
 project:

-1. Fork the Repo on github.
+1. Fork the Repo on gitlab.
 2. Create a feature or a bugfix branch before you start coding.
 3. Add your name to AUTHORS.md
 4. Format the code using ``scripts/beautify.py`` (run it from the root